RoxieAtRubrik/tgas-chatbot/docs/group2.md

 Next, the function needs to know how to connect to your cluster.
 We feel it's better to keep static information out of the function code.

-For this step, it's important to add two environment variables: `CLUSTER_IP` and `AUTH_TOKEN`.
+For this step, it's important to add three environment variables: `CLUSTER_IP`, `USERNAME`, and `PASSWORD`.
 This can be done by scrolling down below the Function Code area and locating the Environmental Variables area.

 1.  `CLUSTER_IP`: 54.215.205.88
 1.  `PASSWORD`: Rubrik123!!